intjelic/python-sfml/doc/source/api/graphics.rst

       This function returns a reference *self*, so that calls can be chained.

-      :param sfml.graphics.Rectangle transform: Transform to combine with this transform
+      :param sfml.graphics.Rect transform: Transform to combine with this transform
       :return: Return itself
       :rtype: :class:`sfml.graphics.Transform`